-An additional benefit of this course will be the enduring materials provided with registration to all participants.
-We will provide comprehensive meeting materials appropriate to a review course in a data stick format.
-The final unique benefit will be access via password to a website that will contain unique materials to all registrants and “100 Tips for Passing your Boards” created from the experiences of our large faculty.
-All of this additional material will be included in the basic registration fee.
-Our goal is to provide an excellent product and experience at an affordable price.
+An additional benefit included in your course registration will be the enduring materials provided with registration.
+We will provide an electronic syllabus that will be an enduring benefit to those attending the course.
+The final unique feature will be access via password to a website that will contain materials including “100 tips for passing your Boards” created from the experiences of our large faculty.
+Our goal is to provide an excellent product at an affordable price.

 Who Should Attend

-The aim of this course is to attract anesthesiology residents preparing for certifying examinations, physicians in practice, and certified nurse anesthetists who desire all or part of a comprehensive review of the specialty.
-The course is also available to student nurse anesthetists who are preparing for their certification examination and designed for the anesthesiologist who plans to take the ABA Maintenance of Competence in Anesthesiology (MOCA) recertification examination.
+This course is designed for anesthesiology residents preparing for certifying examinations, physicians in practice, and certified nurse anesthetists who desire all or part of a comprehensive review of the specialty.
+The course is also beneficial to student nurse anesthetists who are preparing for their certification examination and anesthesiologists in practice who plan to take the Maintenance of Competence in Anesthesiology (MOCA) recertification examination will also benefit.

 By attending you will be able to:

 - Describe anesthesia-related challenges associated with care of pediatric, adult, geriatric, and obstetric patients

 - Discuss current issues for anesthesia management of patients undergoing surgery for neurologic, obstetric, orthopedic, urologic, thoracic, cardiovascular thoracic, gastrointestinal, or ENT conditions

 - Summarize the clinical issues associated with preanesthesia testing, blood coagulation, postanesthesia care, monitoring, regional anesthesia, and pain medications